MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 ## Grant RSC permissions to an app

-Users' ability to grant RSC permissions varies based on resource types and access modes.
+Apart from the tenant admin, who can grant any type of permission to any app, users' ability to grant RSC permissions varies based on resource types and access modes.
 The following are the types of RSC permissions for an app:

-* **Delegated context RSC permissions**: Any user authorized to install an app in a specific scope has the right to grant any RSC permissions requested by the app in that specific scope.
-For example, if regular members are allowed to install an app inside a team, then they also have the authority to grant delegated RSC permission to the app in that specific team.
+* **Application context RSC permissions**: Users authorized to install an app in a specific scope have the right to grant any RSC permissions requested by the app in that specific scope.
+In addition to installing apps in a specific scope, the following constraints apply for the user to grant RSC permission to access data in app-only mode:
-  * In the case of a team, any user of the team who is authorized to install an app.
-  * In the case of a chat, the user must be a member of the chat.
-* **Application context RSC permissions**: In addition to the user being authorized to install apps in that scope, the following additional constraints apply for the user to be able to grant RSC permission to access data in app-only mode:
   * In the case of a team, the user must be an owner of that team.
   * In the case of a chat, the user must be a member of the chat.
   * In the case of meetings, the user must be an organizer or presenter in the meeting.
+* **Delegated context RSC permissions**: Any user authorized to install an app in a specific scope has the right to grant any RSC permissions requested by the app in that specific scope.
+For example, if regular members are allowed to install an app inside a team, then they also have the authority to grant delegated RSC permission to the app in that specific team.

 If you're a global admin, you can review, and grant consent to apps that request permissions on behalf of all users in your organization.
 You do this so that users don't have to review and accept the permissions requested by the app when they start the app.
 For more information, see [view app permissions and grant admin consent in Teams admin center](/microsoftteams/app-permissions-admin-center).